agfournier/agfournier.github.io/bio.md

         </div>
         <div class="col-12 col-md-8" style="margin-top:50px">
 <p>
-Abelardo Gil-Fournier (Spain, 1979) is an artist and researcher, born in Rabat (Morocco) and based in Madrid.
-Originally trained in Physics, he holds a PhD in Art from Winchester School of Art (UK) and has worked as a researcher at FAMU in Prague (Czech Republic).
-He currently holds a Leonardo scholarship from the BBVA Foundation.
+Abelardo Gil-Fournier (Spain, 1979) is an artist and researcher, born in Rabat and based in Madrid.
+Originally trained in Physics, he holds a PhD in Art from Winchester School of Art (UK) and has worked as a researcher at FAMU in Prague.
+He is currently a grantee of a Leonardo scholarship from the BBVA Foundation.
 </p>

 <p>
-His practice addresses the entwining of media with the surfaces of the planet.
-His projects involve different techniques, spanning from sound and video installations to computational processes where living matter or other so-called natural phenomena conflate with their animate mediations.
+His practice addresses the entwining of media and matter.
+His projects involve different techniques, spanning from installation to image, sound and computational processes where either the living or other so-called natural and planetary temporalities conflate with human visual cultures, knowledge systems and politics.
 </p>

 <p>
-His work has been exhibited and discussed internationally, including venues such as Transmediale (Berlin), Fundación Cerezales Antonino y Cinia (León), IKKM (Weimar), Fotomuseum Winterthur (Switzerland)or Fotocolectania (Barcelona) or Strelka Institute (Moscow).
+His work has been exhibited and discussed internationally, including venues such as Transmediale (Berlin), Fundación Cerezales Antonino y Cinia (León), IKKM (Weimar), Fotomuseum Winterthur (Switzerland), Design Museum (Shenzhen) and the Cultural Centers of Spain in Nicaragua and El Salvador.
 </p>

 <p>